dvg-grappus/ai-citizens/docs/artificial_citizens_readme.md

         *   **Daily Planning** (`run_daily_planning`): Triggers around 5 AM sim-time.
 NPCs generate a plan for the current day, creating `action_instance` and `plan` records, and a `plan` memory.
         *   **Plan Adherence Observations**: At set times (e.g., noon, midnight), observations about plan adherence are created.
         *   **Random Challenges** (`spawn_random_challenge`): A chance each tick to trigger a global event (e.g., fire alarm), creating a `sim_event` record.
 NPCs may react to these events based on their logic.
     *   **WebSocket Broadcast**: A `tick_update` message with the new sim time and day is broadcast to all connected clients.
-Additional tags like `planning_event`, `reflection_event`, and `replan_event` notify the frontend about planning, reflection, or mid-day replanning updates.
+Additional tags like `planning_event`, `reflection_event`, `sim_event`, and `replan_event` notify the frontend about planning, reflection, general simulation events, or mid-day replanning updates, including the categorized reason for replans.
 5.  **Frontend Updates**:
     *   Receives `tick_update` via WebSocket.
     *   Fetches full `/state` from the API (includes NPCs with current positions, emojis, areas, clock).
     *   Re-renders the `CanvasStage` with updated NPC positions and emojis.
     *   Updates the `ClockOverlay`.
-    *   Displays new dialogue turns or event messages (can be enhanced from current basic logging).
+    *   Displays new dialogue turns, simulation events (including detailed replan reasons), and other status messages in the main event log.

 ## 4. Data Model — Entities & Relationships